 Travel between the Islands:

-- Travel will be permitted by boat between islands for pleasure by air and boat
+- Travel will be permitted between islands for pleasure by air and boat

-These regulations will remain in place until 30th September, 2020.
-Persons are still expected to practice physical distancing and maintain good hand hygiene, as well as follow any regulation issued under the Public Health Law and in accordance with section 49 of the Police Law.
+Persons are still expected to practice physical distancing and maintain good hand hygiene, as well as follow any regulation issued under the Public Health Law and in accordance with Section 49 of the Police Law.